httptoolkit/httptoolkit-website/src/docs/guides/docker.md

 ### Intercepted images and containers disappear after HTTP Toolkit exits

 All intercepted containers & images contain persistent configuration that changes the proxy settings and trusted certificates, so that traffic can be intercepted.
-Unfortunately, this means that when HTTP Toolkit exits, they generally become unusuable, because all their network traffic is redirected through a proxy that's no longer running.
+Unfortunately, this means that when HTTP Toolkit exits, they generally become unusable, because all their network traffic is redirected through a proxy that's no longer running.

-To avoid this causing issues, and ensure that usage elsewhere always recreates everything fresh with no interception settings leftover, all Docker containers & images and automatically stopped and deleted when HTTP Toolkit exits.
+To avoid this causing issues, and ensure that usage elsewhere always recreates everything fresh with no interception settings leftover, all intercepted Docker containers & images and automatically stopped and deleted when HTTP Toolkit exits.

 If you have a specific reason that you need to preserve this data, you can do so using `docker commit <container>` to preserve the state of a container as a new image that can be run elsewhere, or `docker image save <image> -o <filename>` to back up an existing image as a file on disk.